Benue State University: Faculty of Sciences

-Resources
+Faculty and staff

+In 2025, the university had a student to faculty ratio of 1 to 30.
+Its total staff was 1,963.
+Timothy Tersser Alabar became the university's vice chacellor in February 2026.

+Accreditation

+The university is accredited by the National Universities Commission.

 Library

 The university's library complex, University Library and Information Services (ULIS) comprises units in the College of Health Sciences and the faculties of Arts, Education, Environmental Sciences, Law, Science, and Social Sciences.
 Other unit libraries serve the departments of Chemistry and Mass Communications.
 This library system commenced operation from makeshift quarters at the inception of BSU in 1992.
 A new Central Library Complex, constructed with a grant from TETFund and designed to house 45,000 books and 3,000 students, was commissioned in August 2016.